top of page

 Stress-Related Eating Habits

-High levels of chronic stress can lead to emotional eating, which often results in the overconsumption of high-calorie, sweet, and fatty foods, creating a cycle of overeating and guilt.
-This can significantly undermine your effort to lose weight by increasing your caloric intake.
+Besides increasing cortisol levels, high levels of chronic stress can also lead to emotional eating, which often results in the overconsumption of high-calorie, sweet, and fatty foods, creating a cycle of overeating and guilt.

 Sauna bucket